García Castany

 José Pablo García Castany (30 August 1948 – 16 June 2022), known as just García Castany, was a Spanish football player and coach.
 He played midfielder for CD Condal, FC Barcelona, and Real Zaragoza.
 With Barcelona, he won the Copa del Rey in 1971.

+He married Immaculada Cabecerán i Soler, then-captain of the Barcelona women's team, and they had two daughters.
+García Castany coached his daughters' football teams.
+He died of dementia in 2022.